dan7554/asana-takehome/README.md

 I decieded to try using my own boilerplate react library I have been testing and improving upon.
 The intention of the boilerplate is to provide a set of tools and a project schema that make responsive website design fast and enjoyable to develop.

 Primarily this includes:
-    * A dev wrapper that runs the primary app in an iFrame and has configurable breakpoints (see ./config/ to modify and disable wrapper)
+* A dev wrapper that runs the primary app in an iFrame and has configurable breakpoints (see ./config/ to modify and disable wrapper).
+Running in prod disables this by default.
 * A breakpoint reducer sensitive to page width, passing easy to develop css classes to all components
 * A Duck / Page / Component / Asset project structure.

 ## Guidance from the design team